benfrick/docs-portfolio/src/doc/commerce/customization/use-customization.md

       })
     </script>
     ```

 >TIPS:
 >- The argument for the `rootElement` parameter can be populated with a method like `document.getElementbyId('element-id-where-builder-renders')`.
 >- The argument for the `config` parameter must contain at minimum the `nike-api-caller-id` and `pathName` properties.
 See [Step 1: Load the Builder](#step-1-load-the-builder) for more.
->- See more at [CXP Builder Library Reference](/doc/customization/reference-builder.html): the single source of truth for Builder functionality.

 - **Navigate to Your Local Host to View the Builder Experience**